Detailed Environmental Sustainability Practices

 People and Community

-Our employees are paid higher than average wages, with paid vacation and health benefits for full timers, ski pass subsidies for CBMR, and professional training opportunities.
+Our employees are paid higher than average wages, with paid vacation and health benefits for full timers, ski pass subsidies, and professional training opportunities.

 We are very philanthropically involved with many non-profit organizations in our communities through in-kind and cash donations.
-These organizations grow local foods for our school district; provide sexual assault prevention; music/arts/film festivals; education and support for breast cancer victims and survivors; and Crested Butte's world-class nordic system and nordic programs for kids.
+These organizations grow local foods for our school district (Mountain Roots Food Project); provide sexual assault prevention; music/arts/film festivals; education and support for breast cancer victims and survivors; and Crested Butte's world-class nordic system and nordic programs for kids (Crested Butte Nordic).
 This is just a short list.